New NIH public access policy

 How to comply

 For all manuscripts published on or after July 1, authors must ensure compliance with NIH Public Access Policy.
-See our guide to the National Institute of Health Public Access Policy for more information.
-There is some uncertainty about how authors comply — especially if they have signed agreements with publishers under the prior 12 month embargo allowance — and this guide will be updated if new information emerges.
+See our guide to the National Institute of Health Public Access Policy for more information about how to comply.

 Non-compliance will interrupt disbursements of NIH grant funds.